 Shining City: A Novel, by Tom Rosenstiel

-I have never seen nonprofit executives and board members react with such discomfort as when someone mentions “succession.”
-There are usually awkward half-laughs, glances around the room to see how others are reacting, and then, a sense of liberation – finally, someone has mentioned the dreaded topic.
-The chief executive is concerned that mentioning succession will make the board think she/he is thinking about leaving.
-The board is concerned that it will send an unintended message to the chief executive that she/he should be thinking about moving on.
+Nonprofit executives and board members often feel uncomfortable when someone mentions “succession.”
+There are usually awkward half-laughs, glances around the room to see how others are reacting, and a sense of liberation – finally, someone has mentioned the dreaded topic.
+The chief executive is concerned that mentioning succession will make the board think they are considering leaving.
+The board is worried that it will send an unintended message to the chief executive that they should be thinking about moving on.
 If a founder is involved, let’s face it, the level of uneasiness skyrockets. (more…)